moderntribe/action-tribe-phpcs/README.md

 Modern Tribe's PHPCS Code Review - GitHub Action

+## Dockerfile

+The container in use is currently on Docker Hub as `borkweb/tribe-phpcs`.
+The Dockerfile for that image is defined in our [packages repo](https://github.com/moderntribe/packages).

 ## Usage

 If you would like to add automated code sniffing to PRs on a new repository, there are a few things that must be set up first.